 To start you off on the right foot, a quick online search will list hundreds of articles that reveal frequently overlooked tax deductions—everything from investments and moving expenses to charitable work and student loans.

-Here, we’ll take things one step further.
+In this guide, we’ll take things one step further.
 With the help of industry professionals, we’ll zoom in with pinpoint precision on auto and homeowners insurance tax deductions and write-offs.

 Let’s start by quickly discussing some basics.